Şanlıurfa Travel Guide: What to do in Abraham’s Birthplace (2024)

 These are some well-fed fish!

 Nearby you can see another lake with big, holy fish – Ayn Zeliha Gölü.
-This was King Nimrod’s daughter, who was deeply in love with Prophet Abraham.
+This was King Nimrod’s daughter, who was deeply in love with the Prophet Abraham.

 When Nimrod set Abraham on fire, Zeliha, in true Juliet fashion jumped into another nearby fire.
-God transformed that fire into water and saved Zeliha.
+God then transformed that fire into water and saved Zeliha.

 Ayn Zelika Lake